Lead411 vs Pipedrive Comparison

 The pricing structures reflect three different product philosophies.

 Lead411 is built for budget-conscious outbound teams.
 The $49/month Spark plan gets a solo rep started with 1,000 monthly exports.
-The Ignite plan starts at $150/month and adds API access and team accounts.
+The Ignite plan adds API access and team accounts at a higher tier.
 The annual Blaze plan offers unlimited exports at custom pricing.
 Monthly plans are cancellable at any time, and a 7-day free trial with 50 exports lets you test data quality before committing.
 One caveat: Bombora intent data and unlimited exports require annual subscriptions.
+For a detailed Lead411 pricing breakdown, see the dedicated pricing review.

 Pipedrive charges per seat per month, starting at $14/month for the Lite plan.
-The Growth plan adds email sync and automations.
-Premium includes LeadBooster (Prospector, Chatbot, Live Chat, Web Forms), Smart Docs, and Projects.
-Add-ons like Campaigns (email marketing) and Web Visitors (company identification) are billed per company, not per seat.
+The Growth plan adds email sync and automations at $39/month.
+Premium includes LeadBooster (Prospector, Chatbot, Live Chat, Web Forms), Smart Docs, and Projects at $59/month.
+Ultimate adds fortified security and phone data enrichment at $79/month.
+Add-ons like Campaigns (email marketing, from $13.33) and Web Visitors are billed separately.
 Annual billing saves up to 42%.
 The 14-day free trial requires no credit card.

-The cost comparison isn't apples-to-apples.
+The cost comparison is not apples-to-apples.
 Running Lead411 ($49+/month) alongside Pipedrive ($14+/month per seat) means two subscriptions covering two capabilities.
-ZoomInfo consolidates data, intelligence, and execution at a higher price point that reflects the broader scope.
+ZoomInfo consolidates data, intelligence, and execution at a price point that reflects the broader scope.
 The right answer depends on whether your team needs affordable point solutions or a single platform.

 Security and compliance